Base64Pro

 Spoiler-lightStatus: Steam-listed

-Thick As Thieves PC Specs, Controller, and Steam Cloud Guide
+Thick As Thieves PC Specs, Store Features, and Steam Cloud Guide

-A factual Thick As Thieves PC guide covering minimum and recommended specs, controller support, Steam Cloud, accessibility tags, and what PC players should verify on launch day.
+A factual Thick As Thieves PC guide covering minimum and recommended specs, Steam Cloud, Family Sharing, broadband requirement, controller uncertainty, and what PC players should verify on launch day.

 3 videos